prazg/Nepal_TRAYA/README.md

-🇳🇵 Nepal TRĀYA — National Multi-Hazard Early Warning System
+## 🇳🇵 Nepal TRĀYA — National Multi-Hazard Early Warning System

 TRĀYA (त्राय) derives from the Sanskrit verbal root √trā, meaning to protect, save, or deliver.
 It represents an open, integrated platform for multi-hazard monitoring, prediction, early warning, and risk communication across Nepal.

-Detect.
+## Detect.
 Warn.
 Protect.

-TRĀYA aims to integrate Earth observation, seismic monitoring, hydrometeorological data, glacier and river surveillance, remote sensing, geospatial intelligence, artificial intelligence, and community-level warning systems to detect hazards early and support timely action.

-Hazards

-Earthquakes · Floods · Landslides · Glacial Lake Outburst Floods (GLOFs) · Avalanches · Extreme Weather · Lightning · Wildfires

-The long-term vision is a national hazard-intelligence infrastructure that connects observation → prediction → warning → response, while remaining open, interoperable, and adaptable to Nepal's diverse geographic and technological environments.# Nepal Multi-Hazard Early Warning System

 A screening assessment of glacial lake outburst flood, earthquake and earthquake-triggered landslide hazard for Nepal, built entirely from published